watrt/gslx680-acpi/README.md

 should work too, but you will notice that the touch points are off if the panel width and height were not set accurately.

-This can be fixed by installing xinput_calibrate and using it to generate a configuration file for your touchscreen.
+This can be fixed by installing xinput_calibrator and using it to generate a configuration file for your touchscreen.
 Some desktop environments may offer their own touchscreen calibrator, which you can also use.

-xinput_calbrator, when run from an X terminal,  will present a series of points on the screen.
+xinput_calibrator, when run from an X terminal,  will present a series of points on the screen.
 Touch each of them when prompted, then save the configuration printed to the terminal to the indicated location.